This post may contain affiliate links. Please read my disclosure and privacy policy.

 Step 1:

 Bring a cup of water to a boil.
 While you wait, add a 1/2 cup of honey to a small glass mason jar.
+Make sure you use a jar that is at least 12 ounces, so there is room to stir.

 Step 2:

 Once the water is boiling, measure out a 1/2 cup of boiled water and pour it into the jar of honey.
-Use a whisk to stir well, until the honey dissolves in the warm water.
+Use a whisk to stir well until the honey dissolves in the warm water.

 Alternatively, you can secure the lid on the jar and shake well.
 When the simple syrup has a smooth, runny texture, it’s ready to use.